 To the east of Baffin Bay, discover Disko Bay, scattered with countless icebergs produced by the Ilulissat Icefjord, a UNESCO World Heritage Site.
 From your ship, admire the majestic ballet of these ice giants as they slowly drift across the dark waters.
 This site is a natural marvel of Greenland, and is also renowned as an observation point for the region’s many humpback whales.
 The encounters with wild fauna and stunning landscapes in the heart of this spectacular and fragile nature will be pure moments of wonder for you.

-Your ship glides slowly along the water towards the west coast of Greenland, to enter Evighedsfjorden, just south of Kangerlussuaq.
-Evighedsfjorden means “the fjord of Eternity”, and for good reason, just when you think you’ve reached the end of this stretch of sea, it seems to go on forever, as though to bring even more pleasure to those sailing in it.
+Your ship glides slowly along the water towards the west coast of Greenland, to enter Evighedsfjorden, just a few kilometres south of Kangerlussuaq.
+Evighedsfjorden means “the fjord of Eternity”, and for good reason: just when you think you’ve reached the end of this stretch of sea measuring over 100 kilometers in length, it seems to go on forever, as though to bring even more pleasure to those sailing in it.
 The spectacular scenery ranges from glaciers to tundra with an abundant flora, and jagged cliffs where numerous bird species have taken up residence.
 Take the time to observe the white-tailed eagles and the colonies of seagulls and black-legged kittiwakes flying overhead in the area.